There’s a bit of mystery around the death of my paternal grandfather, but as best I can tell, he drowned in his own blood.

 As a callow teenager, before I saw this photo, I never understood what my grandmother saw in my grandfather.

-My remarkable grandmother, Pauline Stafford (nee Blaxter) hadn’t died just shy of her 90th birthday, she’d be 95 now;
+If my remarkable grandmother, Pauline Stafford (nee Blaxter) hadn’t died just shy of her 90th birthday, she’d be 104 now;

-Even in my grandmother’s later years, her social life made me feel tired.
-Her intellect, vivaciousness, and multi-lingualism, kept her front door constantly revolving with visitors of all ages and nationalities.
+My grandmother was vivacious.
+Even in her later years, her social life made me feel tired.
+Her intellect, charm, and multi-linguicism, kept her front door revolving with visitors of all ages and nationalities.

-In contrast, my grandfather would be 94 now; if he hadn’t drowned in his own blood at the age of 64.
+My grandfather would also be around 104 now; if he hadn’t drowned in his own blood at the age of 64.

 There’s a bit of a “let’s not talk about it” shroud around the circumstances of my grandfather’s death.
 However, as far as I can ascertain, his throat membranes ruptured, bleeding uncontrollably.
 Most likely a consequence of decades of alcohol abuse.